Astyanax altior: Conservation status

 Astyanax altior is listed as a vulnerable species by the IUCN.
 Part of this is due to its isolated ecosystems and limited range, solely found in cenotes on the Yucatán Peninsula that allow for little genetic transfer between populations.
-It is known to occur in at least one cenote that is a part of a protected archaeological site, Cenote Xlaká in Dzibilchaltún, but no plans are in place for A. altior as a species.
+It is known to occur in at least one cenote that is a part of a protected archaeological site, Xlaká cenote in Dzibilchaltún, but no plans are in place for A. altior as a species.

 It is advised that conservation efforts for A. altior include actions to protect the cenotes it inhabits.
 Chemical and oil contamination are of particular note, such as sunscreen from tourists or fuel leaks from hydraulic pumps.
 It is also important not to introduce outside species to the cenotes, as the trophic web therein is susceptible to severe damage or collapse if any of the niches are disrupted; the ecosystems are comparatively fragile, due to their isolation.
 A. altior itself is vulnerable to introgression by members of A. aeneus, which could potentially lead to its extinction.